dchege711/Gateways_and_Sensors/README.md

         * Sometimes it's due to synchronization issues (the sensor tried sending when the gateway wasn't listening).
 The 5 seconds in `$ python GatewayPi.py B 5` tends to avoid such mis-timings, but it's not perfect.
         * GatewayPi.py might still be running even after SensorPi.py reports this error.
         * The workaround is quitting the GatewayPi.py instance and then re-running the `$ python GatewayPi.py <letter> 5`, `python SensorPi.py <letter> 5` sequence.
+        * If this doesn't work, then my guess is that you're dealing with the wrong Pi as Gateway A. Remember how we had trouble updating Gateway A?
+So ensure that you have the right Gateway A. I don't remember how to identify it :-(
     * `Table not found.
 Need a new hash key...`
         * This is usually caused by the pis not reading the credentials contained in the environment variables.
         * Try running `$ source ~.bashrc` to force a refresh and then re-run the `$ python GatewayPi.py <letter> 5`, `python SensorPi.py <letter> 5` sequence.